Coatepec, Veracruz

 The municipality of Coatepec (/es/) is located in the central region of the Mexican state of Veracruz.
 Its north latitude is 19° 27′, west longitude is 96° 58′, altitude of 1200.00 m, and surface of 202.4 km2, which represents 0.338% of the current state.
 The municipal seat and largest community of the municipality is also called Coatepec.
-The Mexican census of 2020 reported a population of 55,720 in the city, while the municipality had 93,911 inhabitants.
+The 2020 INEGI census reported a population of 55,720 in the city, while the municipality had 93,911 inhabitants.
 The municipality also includes many smaller communities within its boundaries.
 The largest of these are Tuzamapan (population 8,300) Pacho Viejo (4,829), and Mahuixtlán (3,946).

 Often called The Coffee Capital of Mexico, the name Coatepec comes from the Nahuatl coatl (serpent), and tepetl (hill), or "The Hill of the Snakes".

 Coatepec was named a "Pueblo Mágico" in 2006.

 Geography

 Coatepec borders the municipalities of Xalapa and Tlalnelhuayocan (north); Teocelo and Jalcomulco (south); Emiliano Zapata (east); and Xico and Teocelo (west).

 This municipality has four small rivers: the Pixquiac, the Pintores, the Sordo and the Hueyapan; all flow into the Pescados (La Antigua) River.